Case study · Product

 In developmentAtrium.
 Grounded answers from your own documents, with permissions kept honest.

-A knowledge product for teams that need answers from company documents with citations, permission-aware experiences, and honest refusal when the corpus is not enough.
+A knowledge product that gives teams grounded answers from their own documents — with citations, access boundaries, and honest refusal when the source material won't support an answer.

 - Enterprise Knowledge